Jon Poole: Work as solo artist

 In 1994, Poole released a particularly ambitious Frank Zappa tribute album Mothers Covers (later renamed What's the Ugliest Part Of Your Body?) which was released in 1994.
 On this album, Poole performed a surprisingly accurate and effective one-man band rendition of old Mothers of Invention songs using only multiple overdubbed vocal parts, guitars, a Yamaha DX7 synthesizer and a primitive Alesis HR16 drum machine.
 In January 2003 the album was released as What's the Ugliest Part of Your Body – The Works of Frank Zappa Circa 1965–69 on Org Records.
 It was reissued again via Bandcamp in November 2013.

 On 19 October 2012, Poole launched his second solo album, Random Jon Poole on PledgeMusic, making the digital version available on 29 December 2012 (with a CD version scheduled for March 2013).

 Personal life

 Jonathan Charles Poole was born on 16 October 1969 in Hemel Hempstead, Hertfordshire.
 Poole comes from a musical family and is the youngest of six children, all of whom play musical instruments.
 One of his brothers is highly regarded session bass player Ed Poole and one of his sisters is jazz trombonist Cathi "Trombabe" Poole, a member of the Cathi Cook Quintet and former musical director of the Milton Keynes Open Band.
-On 5 June 2004, Poole married the British actress Louise Weekley, now known as Louise Rhian Poole, in Bighton, Sussex.
+On 5 June 2004, Poole married the British actress Louise Weekley, now known as Louise Rhian Poole, in Brighton, Sussex.
 The couple have a son, Evan.